I Can’t Sleep

 I’m still checking my phone even while I’m talking, checking his BG, it’s a compulsion.
 He’s stable right now, but me?
 I am not.

-The first night in two weeks he was stable all night, no alarms went off but I woke up with a start at two in the morning, 100% convinced that he was dead.
-Does his CGM still read if he’s dead?
+The first night in two weeks he was stable all night, no alarms went off but I woke up with a start at two in the morning, 100 percent convinced that he was dead.
+Does his continuous glucose monitor (CGM) still read if he’s dead?
 What would his blood sugar be if he were dead?
 I get trapped in these grim awful thoughts until I pull myself out of bed and go up to his room anyway and place one hand on his cheek and one on his chest just to feel him being alive.
 I don’t even deserve this beautiful child I think.
 I descend the stairs, think about what I did wrong.
 I know this has nothing to do with me but in my heart I can’t shake it.
 I’m not sure I ever will.

 Well, the doctor says, I know what’s going on with you.